-We are delighted to open nominations for the 2022 Library Company of Philadelphia Biennial First Book Award, which will recognize an extraordinary contribution to American studies by an author who has published their first book-length study within the last two years that relied upon significant research conducted in the Library Company’s collections.
+The Library Company of Philadelphia’s Biennial First Book Award recognizes an extraordinary contribution to American studies by an author whose first published book relies upon significant research conducted in the Library Company’s collections.

 The Library Company of Philadelphia’s 2022 Biennial First Book Award is made possible with the generous support of Maria and Radclyffe Thompson.

-Recipient of the 2020 First Book Award
+Recipient of the 2020 Library Company of Philadelphia First Book Award

 Lindsay DiCuirci’s Colonial Revivals: The Nineteenth-Century Lives of Early American Books (University of Pennsylvania Press, 2019) examines the rise of American antiquarianism and historical reprinting in antebellum America.
 Not merely vehicles for preserving the past, reprinted colonial books testified to the inveterate regional, racial, doctrinal, and political fault lines in the American historical landscape.

 2020 Honorable Mention

-Recipient of the 2018 First Book Award
+Recipient of the 2018 Library Company of Philadelphia First Book Award